We're trying to avoid geeky terms. But just in case, we have listed our terminology for you:

 - Users - are persons with online access to your

-XLReporting account.
+XLReporting tenant.
 Each user has his or her own login and personal dashboard(s).

 - User roles - are access permissions to program